Green Banking Academy (IFC-GBAC) is a knowledge and capacity-building initiative of the IFC’s Financial Institutions Group.

 IFC-GBAC in Europe and Central Asia (ECA) is focused on accelerating climate finance via training and knowledge sharing activities in a format designed by bankers for bankers.Subscribe to our newsletter

-The IFC Green Banking Academy in Europe and Central Asia (ECA GBAC) is inviting you to an online discussion Investing in Biodiversity, which will take place on Wednesday, March 29 at 14:00 – 15:30, Vienna time (GMT+1).
-Biodiversity finance has emerged as a fast-growing area in green finance that includes investments that aim to protect, maintain, or enhance
+The IFC Green Banking Academy in Europe and Central Asia (ECA GBAC) has held an online discussion Investing in Biodiversity Biodiversity finance has emerged as a fast-growing area in green finance that includes investments that aim to protect, maintain, or enhance biodiversity and ecosystem services, as well as promote the sustainable management of natural resources.

 The IFC Green Banking Academy in Europe and Central Asia (ECA GBAC) has held an online discussion on Sustainable Cities Today, cities represent over 80% of the world’s GDP and host more than half of the global population.
 Nevertheless, cities account for more than 70% of the world’s GHG emissions and consume more than 3/4